Who Reads My Writing

 Violeta Parra

 I am an ordinary man.
 In a room full of people, I will be in no way conspicuous with my presence.
 I feel out of place in most social surroundings - a perpetual square peg in a round hole.
 I feel more at ease when I am with myself.
-I do not have anything to prove to anyone, no pretense, no show to put up, none to impress.
+I do not have anything to prove to anyone, no pretence, no show to put up, none to impress.
 No success, no failure.

 I had a decent middle-class upbringing in a metro city like Calcutta.
 When I was growing up, it was Calcutta.
 Now, it is Kolkata.
 Growing up in a place like Calcutta is again a privilege, as in India, most of the population lives in rural areas devoid of the most basic civic infrastructure.